Home battery costs in Perth: what to expect in 2026

 DC-coupled batteries (installed with a hybrid inverter at the time of solar installation) generally have lower overall system cost than retrofitting an AC-coupled battery to an existing system.
 If you're buying solar and battery together, a hybrid inverter + DC-coupled battery is typically $1,500–$3,000 cheaper than the equivalent solar + AC-coupled battery combination.

-AC-coupled batteries (Powerwall 2, Powerwall 3-ineligible, some Alpha ESS) can be added to any existing solar system regardless of inverter brand.
+AC-coupled batteries (Powerwall 2, Powerwall 3, some Alpha ESS) can be added to any existing solar system regardless of inverter brand.
 They're more expensive to install when retrofitting because the installation requires additional AC electrical work.

 Battery-only vs solar + battery